 Group I: Medieval and Renaissance Literature (courses numbered 210-229 or 310-329)

-18th and 19th Century Literature (courses numbered 230-249 or 330-349)
+Group II: 18th and 19th Century Literature (courses numbered 230-249 or 330-349)

 Group III: 20th and 21st Century Literature (courses numbered 250-269 or 350-369).

-MINOR: Five courses (20 units); two courses from 286-289 (a first-year course from 186-189 may substitute for one of these); and three other courses, two of which must be taken at the 300-level.
+MINOR: Five courses (20 units); two courses from 287-290 (one first year course from among ENGL 187, 188 or 189 may substitute for its 200 level equivalent); and three other courses, two of which must be taken at the 300-level.

 ADVANCED PLACEMENT POLICY: English majors who have completed the AP test in English with a score of 4 or 5 may petition the department chair to be allowed to graduate with 10 courses (including all required courses and Group I-IV categories) rather than the 11 specified above.